Blackpink: 2022–2023: Born Pink and second world tour

-On September 16, 2022, Blackpink released their second studio album Born Pink alongside the single "Shut Down", which became their second song to top the Billboard Global 200.
-"Shut Down" peaked at number three on the Circle Digital Chart and number 24 on the Billboard Hot 100.
+On September 16, 2022, Blackpink released their second studio album, Born Pink, alongside the single "Shut Down", which became their second song to top the Billboard Global 200.
+"Shut Down" peaked at number three on the Circle Digital Chart and number 25 on the Billboard Hot 100.
 Born Pink debuted at number one on the Circle Album Chart with 2,141,281 copies sold in less than two days of tracking and became the first album by a K-pop girl group to sell over two million copies.
-In the United States, Born Pink debuted at number one on the Billboard 200, the first album by a female Korean act to top the chart and the first album by a female group to do so since Danity Kane's Welcome to the Dollhouse in 2008.
-In the United Kingdom, Born Pink also became the first album by a K-pop girl group to reach number one on the UK Albums Chart.
-It marked the first time a girl group simultaneously topped the album charts in the United States and United Kingdom since Destiny's Child's Survivor in 2001.
+In the United States, it debuted at number one on the Billboard 200, the first album by a female Korean act to top the chart and the first album by a female group to do so since Danity Kane's Welcome to the Dollhouse in 2008.
+In the United Kingdom, Born Pink also became the first album by a K-pop girl group to reach number one on the UK Albums Chart, and marked the first time a girl group simultaneously topped the album charts in the United States and United Kingdom since Destiny's Child's Survivor in 2001.
+The album was the eighth best-selling album worldwide across all formats during 2022, according to the IFPI.

-On October 21, it was announced Blackpink would headline BST Hyde Park in London on July 2, 2023, making them the first K-pop act to headline a major UK festival.
 In December, the group was named 2022 Entertainer of the Year by Time magazine.
-On January 10, 2023, it was announced that Blackpink would be one of the headliners for the Coachella Valley Music and Arts Festival, set to perform on April 15 and 22 and become the first Korean group to headline the festival.
-On January 28, Blackpink performed "Pink Venom" and "Shut Down" with musicians Gautier Capuçon and Daniel Lozakovich at the Le Gala des Pièces Jaunes charity event organized by the First Lady of France, Brigitte Macron, in Paris.